I bet that if you are a user of English (as a first or second language), you must be aware of these words.

 - At the end of every year, the Librarian strictly inquires the members if they issued some books from the library and never returned them.

 This is how inquire should be used.
 And here is how you can use the word enquire or enquiry.

 - Hi, I wanted to enquire about the next train to Barcelona!
 I want to buy tickets for two.

 - I’ll go and enquire about Sarah’s health; she’s been hospitalized for a week.

 - In response to your enquiry about the availability of John’s new book, all I can say is that you’ll probably have to wait for another two months.

-Next time if someone asks you about the difference between both words, from etymology to difference in usage as well as use in Britain as well as North America, you’ll be able to tell everything.
+Next time someone asks you about the difference between both words, from etymology to difference in usage as well as used in Britain as well as North America, you’ll be able to tell everything.

 Remember, both of these words are interchangeable, but it shows a better sense of understanding if you use them as per the case e.g. information or investigation.